Chart Color Schemes

 AreaSearch assessment indicates Wellington faces employment challenges relative to the majority of Australian markets

-Wellington has a balanced workforce with both white and blue collar jobs.
+Wellington has a diverse workforce with white and blue collar jobs well represented.
 Key sectors include agriculture, forestry & fishing, health care & social assistance, and public administration & safety.

-However, manufacturing employs only 2.7% of local workers, below Rest of NSW's 5.8%.
-Between June 2024 and May 2025, Wellington's labour force decreased by 1.9%, while employment decreased by 3.3%, leading to a rise in unemployment rate by 1.4 percentage points.
-In contrast, Rest of NSW saw employment contract by 0.1%, labour force grow by 0.3%, and unemployment rise by 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Wellington's employment mix suggests local growth of approximately 5.9% over five years and 12.5% over ten years.
+Over the year ending June 2025, labour force decreased by 1.9% and employment by 3.3%, causing unemployment to rise by 1.4 percentage points.
+Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Wellington's employment mix suggests local growth of approximately 5.9% over five years and 12.5% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment